Citrate–malate shuttle: Linkage to Krebs cycle

-Krebs cycle – also known as the TCA cycle or Citric acid cycle – is a biochemical pathway that facilitates the break down of glucose in a cell.
+The Krebs cycle, also known as the TCA cycle or Citric Acid cycle, is a biochemical pathway that facilitates the breakdown of glucose in a cell.
 Both citrate and malate involved in the citrate-malate shuttle are necessary intermediates of the Krebs cycle.
-Usually oxaloacetate in the Krebs cycle is generated from carboxylation of pyruvate in the mitochondrion, however malate generated in the cytosol can also enter the mitochondrion through the transport protein located in the inner mitochondrial membrane to directly join the Krebs cycle.
+Usually, oxaloacetate in the Krebs cycle is generated from the carboxylation of pyruvate in the mitochondrion; however, malate generated in the cytosol can also enter the mitochondrion through the transport protein located in the inner mitochondrial membrane to directly join the Krebs cycle.

-The mitochondrial transport proteins are encoded by the SLC25 gene in humans and facilitates the transportation of various metabolites, including citrate and malate in the Krebs cycle.
-These transport proteins control the flow of metabolites in and out of the inner mitochondrial membrane that is impermeable to most molecules.
-They connect carbohydrate metabolism of the Krebs cycle to fatty acid synthesis in lipogenesis by catalyzing the transportation of acetyl-CoA out of the mitochondrial matrix into the cytosol, which is done in the form of citrate export from the mitochondria to cytosol.
+The mitochondrial transport proteins are encoded by the SLC25 gene in humans and facilitate the transportation of various metabolites, including citrate and malate, in the Krebs cycle.
+These transport proteins control the flow of metabolites in and out of the inner mitochondrial membrane, which is impermeable to most molecules.
+They connect the carbohydrate metabolism of the Krebs cycle to fatty acid synthesis in lipogenesis by catalyzing the transportation of acetyl-CoA out of the mitochondrial matrix into the cytosol, which is done in the form of citrate export from the mitochondria to the cytosol.
 Cytosolic citrate, meaning citrate in the cytosol, is a key substrate for the generation of energy.
-It releases acetyl-CoA and provides NADPH for fatty acid synthesis and in subsequent pathways generates NAD+ for glycolysis.
+It releases acetyl-CoA and provides NADPH for fatty acid synthesis, and, in subsequent pathways, generates NAD+ for glycolysis.
 Citrate also activates acetyl-CoA carboxylase, an enzyme that is essential in the fatty acid synthesis pathway.

-Citrate-malate shuttle might partly or completely replace the function of Krebs cycle in cancer cell metabolism.
+Citrate-malate shuttle might partly or completely replace the function of the Krebs cycle in cancer cell metabolism.

-Association to cancer
+Association with cancer

 Alternate metabolic pathway in cancer cell

-Recent study proposed that the citrate-malate shuttle may contribute to sustaining cancer cells through a β-oxidation-citrate–malate shuttle metabolic pathway.
+Recent study proposed that the citrate–malate shuttle may contribute to sustaining cancer cells through a β-oxidation-citrate–malate shuttle metabolic pathway.
 In normal cells, β-oxidation produces acetyl-CoA which enters the Krebs cycle to produce ATP, and β-oxidation cannot continue if the Krebs cycle is impaired and acetyl-CoA accumulates.
-However, cancer cells may carry out continuous β-oxidation by connecting it to the citrate-malate shuttle.
+However, cancer cells may carry out continuous β-oxidation by connecting it to the citrate–malate shuttle.
 The new metabolic pathway consists of mitochondrial transport proteins and several enzymes, including ATP-citrate lyase (ACLY) and malate dehydrogenases 1 and 2 (MDH1 and MDH2).
 The proposed metabolic pathway may explain the Warburg effect – that cancer cells produce energy through a suboptimal pathway – and hypoxia in cancer.

 The energy efficiency of this pathway is 3.76 times less than the normal β-oxidation Krebs cycle pathway, only producing 26 moles instead of 98 moles of ATP from 1 mole of palmitate.

 It is still unsure whether this pathway exists in cancer cells.
 Factors preventing this pathway from occurring includes lipotoxicity of palmitate and stearate.